 IVC Filter Lawsuit Settlement Update

 IVC filters have been linked to an increased risk of fracture which can cause serious injury or death.
-Our law firm is focused on Cordis and Cook IVC filter cases.
+The Bard IVC cases have settled do the focus here is on Cordis and Cook IVC filter cases.

 The IVC filter lawsuits have been going on for a long time, too long.
 Our lawyers frequently get calls from people who are frustrated that their lawyer has “done nothing” to advance their case toward settlement.
 Our attorneys also get calls from victims who cannot find a lawyer.
 This page gives you information if you have filed an IVC filter lawsuit or are thinking of filing such a claim.